COMBINE-lab/QCatch/README.md

 ```
 For more advanced options and usage details, see the sections below.

-## FAQ
-- For more details about how the metrics and plots were generated, refer to the [FAQ](./docs/faq.md)

 ## Command-Line Arguments

 | Flag | Short | Type | Description |